The 2017 Roux Scholarship competition is now concluded.

 Alain: “My advice is to make sure the dish is appetising, keep flavours simple and defined avoiding too many combinations.
 Try to find the perfect match.
 Care must be taken not to overcook the delicate fish.
 And finally, practice makes perfect!
 Test your dish again and again on willing family and friends and listen to their feedback, making adjustments until you reach your perfect dish.”

-Alain and Michel Roux Jr lead the line up of judges and this year will be joined by: James Martin, David Nicholls, Brian Turner, the first scholar Andrew Fairlie as well as previous winners Simon Hulstone (2003 scholar), Sat Bains (1999 scholar) and André Garrett (2002 scholar).
-Innovative three Michelin-starred chef, Anne-Sophie Pic will join the panel as honorary president of the judges to judge the final.
+Joint Chairmen, Alain and Michel Roux Jr lead the line up of judges and this year were joined by: James Martin, David Nicholls, Brian Turner, the first scholar Andrew Fairlie as well as previous winners Simon Hulstone (2003 scholar), Sat Bains (1999 scholar) and André Garrett (2002 scholar).
+Three Michelin-starred chef, Anne-Sophie Pic joined the panel as honorary president of the judges at the final.